-Benchmarking of European Medicines Agencies Steering Group (BEMA SG)
+Benchmarking of European Medicines Agencies (BEMA)

 HMA (Joint Human and Veterinary) has established a benchmarking programme among the human and veterinary medicines agencies known as the Benchmarking of European Medicines Agencies (BEMA).
 The programme has the following broad aim: